PennLINC/qsirecon/docs/reconstruction.rst

 ``dsi_studio_autotrack``
 ^^^^^^^^^^^^^^^^^^

 This workflow implements DSI Studio's q-space diffeomorphic reconstruction (QSDR), the MNI space (ICBM-152) version of GQI, followed by automatic fiber tracking (autotrack) [Yeh2020]_ [Yeh2022]_ of 56 white matter pathways.
 Autotrack uses a population-averaged tractography atlas (based on HCP-Young Adult data) to identify tracts of interest in individual subject's data.
 The autotrack procedure seeds deterministic fiber tracking with randomized parameter saturation within voxels that correspondto each tract in the tractography atlas and determines whether generated streamlines belong to the target tract based on the Hausdorff distance between subject and atlas streamlines.

-Reconstructed subject-specific tracts are written out as .tck files that are aligned to the qsiprep-generated _dwiref.nii.gz and preproc_T1w.nii.gz volumes; .tck files can be visualized overlaid on these volumes in mrview or MI-brain.
+Reconstructed subject-specific tracts are written out as .tck files that are aligned to the qsirecon-generated _dwiref.nii.gz and preproc_T1w.nii.gz volumes; .tck files can be visualized overlaid on these volumes in mrview or MI-brain.
 Note, .tck files will not appear in alignment with the dwiref/T1w volumes in DSI Studio due to how the .tck files are read in.

 Diffusion metrics (e.g., dti_fa, gfa, iso,rdi, nrdi02) and shape statistics (e.g., mean_length,
 span, curl, volume, endpoint_radius) are calculated for subject-specific tracts and written out in an AutoTrackGQI.csv file.

 .. _dipy_mapmri: